 The Quality Oversight Committee (QOC) supports Kaiser Permanente by providing oversight and evaluation of the effectiveness of all aspects of the Quality Program, including clinical quality, access to services, service quality, and safety.
-It is co-chaired by KFHP's Vice President for Quality Safety, Strategy & Acceleration, Research and by CPMG's Vice President and Chief Quality Officer.
-At least 51% of the QOC's membership is comprised of physicians.
-Other members include clinical and quality leaders.
+It is co-chaired by Kaiser Foundation Health Plan of Colorado's Vice President, Quality Safety, and Research and by Colorado Permanente Medical Group's Vice President and Chief Quality Officer.
+Membership includes physicians and health plan clinical and quality leaders.
 The QOC reports its activities and functions to the KFHP Board of Directors through QHIC.